flightphp/docs/content/en/awesome-plugins/awesome_plugins.md

 - [Wruczek/PHP-File-Cache](/awesome-plugins/php-file-cache) - Light, simple and standalone PHP in-file caching class

+## Cookies

+Cookies are a great way to store small bits of data on the client side.
+They can be used to store user preferences, application settings, and more.

+- [overclokk/cookie](/awesome-plugins/php-cookie) - PHP Cookie is a PHP library that provides a simple and effective way to manage cookies.

 ## Debugging

 Debugging is crucial when you are developing in your local environment.
 There are a few plugins that can elevate your debugging experience.